 The most common language spoken in Alpine is English.
 Other important languages spoken here include Spanish and French.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 52.1% of the households here have four, five, or more cars.
 That is more cars per household than in 99.7% of the neighborhoods in the nation.

 Of particular note, 15.8% of the people in the neighborhood currently reside in a correction facility, held due to punishment for a crime.